VladimirNeri/Elemental-Full-Stack/README.md

 # Elemental

 Elemental is the demo version of a subscription website.
-The content of posts are accessible to to users once they subscribe and login with their account information.
+The posts are accessible to users once they subscribe and login with their account information.

 - The app registers new subscribers and members.
 - Process monthly dues with recurring payments.